• Skip to primary navigation

 How does Airbnb affect your tax return?

-Your guide to everything you need to know about Airbnb tax
+Here’s your guide to everything you need to know about Airbnb tax

-On a non-business level, Airbnb offers a great opportunity to earn some extra cash by renting out that spare room or a holiday home that would be quiet for much of the year.
+On a non-business level, Airbnb offers a great opportunity to earn some extra cash by renting out that spare room, or a holiday home that would be quiet for much of the year.
 However, Airbnb hosts may not realise the Airbnb tax rules and benefits come tax time, so let’s look at those.

 Extra income means extra taxes to pay at year-end